 Depth of cultch or spatted-shell exceeds the minimum necessary for full coverage of the farmed bed bottom.

+Shellfish dredging, including mechanical or hydraulic in SAS, nor the placement of shell material/cultch in vegetated shallows.

 Notes:

 The TOY restrictions in GC 18 do not apply to this activity unless specified in a written verification.